navneettomar11/technical-guides/java/interface.md

     void applyBrakes(int decrement);
 }
 ```
-TO implement this interface, the name of your class would change (to a particular brand of bicycle, for example, such as ACMEBicyle), and you'd use the _implements_ keyword in the class declaration:
+To implement this interface, the name of your class would change (to a particular brand of bicycle, for example, such as ACMEBicyle), and you'd use the _implements_ keyword in the class declaration:

 ```java
 class ACMEBicycle implements Bicycle {